-- Who wrote, produced or made the source? - Is the creator's personal perspective obvious in the source? - Is the creator a member of a particular group, religion or organisation? - What type of source is it? - Was the source created at the time of the event or afterwards? - When was the source written, produced or made? - How old is the source? - Is it an evewitness account or is it written by someone at a later date? - Is the source complete? - Why was it written or produced? - Was it designed to entertain, persuade or argue a Graphic organisers are very useful tools for collecting, point of view? comparing and selecting suitable resources that you Does the creator have anything to gain have located.
-A decision-making chart like Source 2 can help you do this. personally from the source?
+- Who wrote, produced or made the source? - Is the creator's personal perspective obvious in the source? - Is the creator a member of a particular group, religion or organisation? - What type of source is it? - Was the source created at the time of the event or afterwards? - When was the source written, produced or made? - How old is the source? - Is it an evewitness account or is it written by someone at a later date? - Is the source complete? - Why was it written or produced? - Was it designed to entertain, persuade or argue a point of view? - Does the creator have anything to gain personally from the source?